AcademySoftwareFoundation/aswf-docker/CONTRIBUTING.md

 The aswf-docker repository uses a simple branching and merging strategy.

-All development work is done directly on the master branch.
-The master branch represents the bleeding-edge of the project and most contributions should be done on top of it.
+All development work is done directly on the main branch.
+The main branch represents the bleeding-edge of the project and most contributions should be done on top of it.

-After sufficient work is done on the master branch and the aswf-docker leadership determines that a release is due, we will bump the relevant internal versioning and tag a commit with the corresponding version number, e.g. v2.0.1.
+After sufficient work is done on the main branch and the aswf-docker leadership determines that a release is due, we will bump the relevant internal versioning and tag a commit with the corresponding version number, e.g. v2.0.1.
 Each Minor version also has its own “Release Branch”, e.g. RB-1.1.
-This marks a branch of code dedicated to that Major.Minor version, which allows upstream bug fixes to be cherry-picked to a given version while still allowing the master branch to continue forward onto higher versions.
+This marks a branch of code dedicated to that Major.Minor version, which allows upstream bug fixes to be cherry-picked to a given version while still allowing the main branch to continue forward onto higher versions.
 This basic repository structure keeps maintenance low, while remaining simple to understand.

-To reiterate, the master branch represents the latest development version, so beware that it may include untested features and is not generally stable enough for release.
+To reiterate, the main branch represents the latest development version, so beware that it may include untested features and is not generally stable enough for release.
 To retrieve a stable version of the source code, use one of the release branches.